rainsworth/intro-to-github/02_Introduction.md

 ![collab image](https://raw.githubusercontent.com/mozillascience/study-group-onboarding/master/images/gh09.png)

-And when we’re working with multiple collaborators, everybody needs to know and understand what commits are being incorporated into the repository and why, so good communication becomes very, very important.
+And when we’re working with multiple collaborators, everybody needs to know and understand what commits are being incorporated into the repository and why, so good communication also becomes very, very important.
 The great news is that there’s a piece of version control software to help us both manage and communicate with our collaborators about commits to our project, and that software is called **Git**.

 ## Git